-Clinical trials involve the administration of the investigational product to human subjects under the supervision of qualified investigators in accordance with GCP requirements, which include, among other things, the requirement that all research subjects provide their informed consent in writing before their participation in any clinical trial.
+Clinical trials involve the administration of the investigational product to human subjects under the supervision of qualified investigators in accordance with GCP requirements, which include, among other things, the requirement that all research subjects provide their informed consent in writing before their participation in any clinical trials.
 Clinical trials are conducted under written study protocols detailing, among other things, the objectives of the study, the parameters to be used in monitoring safety and the effectiveness criteria to be evaluated.
 A protocol for each clinical trial and any subsequent protocol amendments must be submitted to the FDA as part of the IND.
 An IND automatically becomes effective 30 days after receipt by the FDA, unless before that time the FDA raises concerns or questions related to a proposed clinical trial and places the trial on clinical hold.
 In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
 Accordingly, submission of an IND may or may not result in the FDA allowing clinical trials to commence.
 For our punctum plug product candidates, we have typically conducted our initial and earlier stage clinical trials outside the United States.
 We generally plan to conduct our later stage and pivotal clinical trials of our punctum plug product candidates in the United States.
-To date, we have submitted one IND to the FDA.
-This IND was submitted in August 2012 and relates to OTX-DP for the treatment of post-surgical ocular inflammation and pain and, pursuant to a subsequent amendment submitted in February 2014, allergic conjunctivitis.
-We plan to submit an IND to the FDA relating to OTX-TP for the treatment of glaucoma and ocular hypertension in the second half of 2014 prior to initiating our planned Phase 2b clinical trial of OTX-TP for this indication.
+To date, we have submitted two INDs to the FDA.
+The first IND was submitted in August 2012 and relates to OTX-DP for the treatment of post-surgical ocular inflammation and pain and, pursuant to subsequent amendments submitted in February and November 2014, allergic conjunctivitis and dry eye disease.
+We submitted a second IND to the FDA relating to OTX-TP for the treatment of glaucoma and ocular hypertension in the second half of 2014 prior to initiating our Phase 2b clinical trial of OTX-TP for this indication.